HewlettPackard/swarm-learning/examples/cifar10/README.md

 cd swarm-learning
 ```

-2. On both host-1 and host-2, create a temporary workspace directory and copy `cifar10` example.
+2. On both host-1 and host-2, create a temporary workspace directory, copy `cifar10`, and and gen-cert utility.

 ```
 mkdir workspace